How To Write A Cover Letter For A Job In 2023 (With Examples)

 While there are no official formatting guidelines for cover letters, hiring managers and recruiters do have certain expectations regarding structure, length, and content.

 Simply submitting a cover letter isn’t enough though.
-Each cover letter you write should be specifically tailored for the job you’re applying for (just like resumes).
+Each cover letter you write should be specifically tailored to the job you’re applying for (just like resumes).
 It’s essential that you show the reader that you’ve done your homework and understand exactly what function you’d be serving if hired.
 You do that by providing examples of past work experiences that directly relate to the responsibilities of the new job.

-How to Write a Cover Letter
+How to write a cover letter

 1. The header.
 The header of your letter is where you should input all of the contact information for yourself and the hiring manager.
+Do you best to address it directly to the person who’ll be reading the letter — typically either the hiring manager or HR manager.

 Header example: